Ultimate (Useful) Commodore 64 Upgrades and Mods List

 FPGASID

-[ Like SID Deluxe.
-A major upgrade to the original! ]: This will work as a SID replacement and so much more!
+A major upgrade to the original!
+This will work as a SID replacement and so much more!
 Not only does it feature improved standard audio, it can also convert the audio stream to (simulated) stereo, emulate a second SID for six voices (or true stereo!), support all the unique special functionality mentioned above, and can even run a keyboard light show!
 Not a bad way to invest 80 Euros (86 USD) at all!

 SwinSID